Geoinformatics

-Geoinformatics is the science and the technology which develops and uses information science infrastructure to address the problems of geography, cartography, geosciences and related branches of science and engineering, such as Land Surveying.
+Geoinformatics is a scientific field primarily within the domains of Computer Science and technical geography.
+It focuses on the programming of applications, spatial data structures, and the analysis of objects and space-time phenomena related to the surface and underneath of Earth and other celestial bodies.
+The field develops software and web services to model and analyse spatial data, serving the needs of geosciences and related scientific and engineering disciplines.
+The term is often used interchangeably with Geomatics, although they are not exactly same.
+The field of geomatics is a comprehensive discipline encompassing both geodesy and geoinformatics, thus offering a more extensive scope.

 Overview

-Geoinformatics has been described as "the science and technology dealing with the structure and character of spatial information, its capture, its classification and qualification, its storage, processing, portrayal and dissemination, including the infrastructure necessary to secure optimal use of this information" or "the art, science or technology dealing with the acquisition, storage, processing production, presentation and dissemination of geoinformation".
-Geomatics is a similarly used term which encompasses geoinformatics, but geomatics focuses more so on surveying.
-Geoinformatics has been grouped broadly under technical geography, along with fields like geographic information science.
+In a general sense, geoinformatics can be understood as "a variety of efforts to promote collaboration between computer scientists and geoscientists to solve complex scientific questions".
+More technically, geoinformatics has been described as "the science and technology dealing with the structure and character of spatial information, its capture, its classification and qualification, its storage, processing, portrayal and dissemination, including the infrastructure necessary to secure optimal use of this information" or "the art, science or technology dealing with the acquisition, storage, processing production, presentation and dissemination of geoinformation".
+Along with the thriving of data science and artificial intelligence since the 2010s, the field of geoinformatics has also incorporated the latest methodology and technical progress from the cyberinfrastructure ecosystem.

 Geoinformatics has at its core the technologies supporting the processes of acquisition, analysis and visualization of spatial data.
-Both geomatics and geoinformatics include and rely heavily upon the theory and practical implications of geodesy.
+Both geomatics and geoinformatics include and rely heavily upon the theory and practical implications of geodesy and cartography.
 Geography and earth science increasingly rely on digital spatial data acquired from remotely sensed images analyzed by geographical information systems (GIS), photo interpretation of aerial photographs, and Web mining.
 Geoinformatics combines geospatial analysis and modeling, development of geospatial databases, information systems design, human-computer interaction and both wired and wireless networking technologies.
 Geoinformatics uses geocomputation and geovisualization for analyzing geoinformation.